perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 you use dynamically is an important part of that part the internals.

-Also, something that could be done currently but nobody's gotten around to itâMicro Perl.
+Also, something that could be done currently but nobody's gotten around to it—Micro Perl.
 Now if you built Perl, you've noticed that there's a main Perl, and then there's Mini Perl, which you always to expect to have a little price tag hanging off of, and then there's the concept of Micro Perl, which is even smaller than Mini Perl.
 The idea here is: What